vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 the durations I had achieved since the beginning of October 2025.

 On 2025-12-28, I increased the threshold to 105 seconds after reviewing the durations I had achieved over the past two months.

+On 2026-02-24, I increased the threshold to 115 seconds after reviewing the durations I had achieved over the past two months.

 ### History of triggers for overall exercise